Indiana Birth Records Search

 You must visit the local health department in the town you were born in.
 The state health department does not allow walk-in service.

-Types of Indiana Birth Records
+Types of IN Birth Records

-Indiana offers only one type of birth record, and that is a certified copy that is legal to use for purposes of education, the military, driver’s license, passports and with all government agencies.
+The state offers only one type of birth record, and that is a certified copy that is legal to use for purposes of education, the military, driver’s license, passports and with all government agencies.

 They do offer Apostille service as well, and you can request it when you fill out your application.